iszczesniak/cpp/templates/index.md

 ### Value parameter

-A parameter can also be a *value parameter* (aka a *non-type parameter*).
-Value parameters can be of different types.
-A typical example is `int`, but other types are possible, though not very
+A parameter can also be a *value parameter*.
+A value parameter is asigned a value of some type, typically of `int`, but other types are possible, though not very common:
-common:

 ```
 template <int N>